christophgomez/SmartDJ/README.md

 Windows - https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/

-### Some code changes required if you are using this for development:
+### Some code changes required if you are using this for development

 In `smart-dj-frontend-backend/config/settings.js` change baseURL value to: `http://localhost:` <b>(NOTE: The colon)</b>

 In `smart-dj-frontend-backend/webPlayer.html` change

 ```js
 const api = axios.create({
   baseURL: 'http://chrisbook.local:8081/spotify/'
 });
 ```

 to

 ```js
 const api = axios.create({
   baseURL: 'http://localhost:8081/spotify/'